swgoldtw/see-uk-soon/src/content/article/building-scalable-microservices-lessons.md

 thumb: "https://images.unsplash.com/photo-1518186285589-2f7649de83e0?auto=format&fit=crop&w=400&q=80"
 ---

-# Building Scalable Microservices: Lessons from the Trenches

 After five years of building, breaking, and rebuilding microservices architectures, I've learned that the devil is truly in the details.
 While the promise of microservices is compelling - independent deployments, technology diversity, team autonomy - the reality is far more nuanced.

 ## The Journey from Monolith to Microservices